luckyvickyricky/luckyvickyricky/README.md

-## Hello, June 30, 2025!
+## Hello, July 01, 2025!
 Let's give it our best shot:D

 ### 🚀About Me